Your Medicare Coverage

 How often is it covered?

 Kidney disease education teaches you how to take the best possible care of your kidneys and gives you information you need to make informed decisions about your care.
-Here are 5 topics you'll learn about:
+You'll learn about these topics:

 - How to manage health conditions like heart disease, diabetes, high blood pressure, and anemia